 You will generally find the bugs on the underside of the leaves, or at the base of the plants.

-Using wide packing tape with the sticky side out is also a great way to pick the bugs off the plants.
+Using wide packing tape with the sticky side out, wrapped around your hands is also a great way to pick the bugs off the plants.
+This will allow you to pick the eggs off the leaves.
+You can discard the tape later.

 This can be a daily job and if you get decide to let it go for a few days, you may end up with a problem that is not so easy to control.

-Diatomaceous earth applications around the base of the plant can be an effective method in controlling squash bugs and is a treatment that is also considered Organic.
+Applications of diatomaceous earth around the base of the plant can be an effective method in controlling squash bugs.
+It is a treatment that is also considered organic.

-This powder does not work as well on adult squash bugs because of their hard shell, but it does help to get rid of the squash bug nymphs.
+This powder does not work as well on adult squash bugs because of their hard shells, but it does help to get rid of the squash bug nymphs.

 With a bit of care in both planting and tending of your plants, you should find that you can control these pests for good this year.